WarChildAlliance/assessment-tool/README.md

 ## Development server

 a) Run `ng serve` for a dev server.

-b) Run `npm run service-worker` to run with offline functionality.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+b) Run `npm run service-worker` to run with offline functionality.
+Navigate to `http://localhost:8080/`.

 ## Code scaffolding